storacha/specs/w3-filecoin.md

 ### Aggregator offers dealer an aggregate

-When the Aggregator has enough content pieces to build a qualified aggregate (dealers MAY impose different requirements), it MUST offer an aggregate to the Dealer.
-The Dealer MUST issue a signed receipt acknowledging an offer, and then deal negotiation with Filecoin Storage Providers MAY be carried out of band.
+When the [Aggregator] has enough content pieces to build a qualified aggregate ([Dealer]s MAY impose different requirements), it MUST offer an aggregate to the [Dealer].
+The [Dealer] MUST issue a signed receipt acknowledging an offer, and then deal negotiation with Filecoin Storage Providers MAY be carried out of band.

-If a Dealer receives a request with an aggregate multiple times it MUST (re)issue a receipt with the _same_ result and effects.
+If a [Dealer] receives a request with an aggregate multiple times it MUST (re)issue a receipt with the _same_ result and effects.

 > ℹ️ An invocation nonce MAY be used to force an aggregate to be reprocessed.

 The issued receipt MUST have an `fx.join` [effect] linking to an `aggregate/accept` task which either succeeds with filecoin [`DataAggregationProof`] result or fails (e.g. if a Storage Provider failed to replicate and reported an error).

-The Dealer MUST broker deal(s) with Filecoin Storage Providers (out of band).
+The [Dealer] MUST broker deal(s) with Filecoin Storage Providers (out of band).
 It MUST issue a receipt for the `aggregate/accept` task with a succeed or failed result depending on the availability of Storage Providers and their ability to replicate content pieces in the aggregate.
 A successful task MUST have a [`DataAggregationProof`] as it's result and contain no [effect]s.
 A failed task MUST provide an error reason.
 When pieces of the aggregate can be retried, the issued receipt MUST contain `fx.fork` [effect]s with `piece/offer` tasks per piece.

-> Note: The Dealer MAY have several intermediate steps and states it transitions through, however those are _not_ captured by this protocol intentionally, because the other actor take no action until a success / failure condition is met.
+> Note: The [Dealer] MAY have several intermediate steps and states it transitions through, however those are _not_ captured by this protocol intentionally, because the other actor take no action until a success / failure condition is met.

 ```mermaid
 sequenceDiagram